ABOUT XL CENTER

-The 16,000+ seat downtown arena is home to the three-time National Champion UConn Men's Basketball team and the seven-time National Champion UConn Women's Basketball team.
-Led by Hall of Fame basketball Head Coaches Jim Calhoun and Geno Auriemma, the Men's & Women's basketball programs have established themselves as national powerhouses.
+The 16,000+ seat downtown arena is home to the eleventh-time National Champion UConn Women's Basketball team and the four-time National Champion UConn Men's Basketball team.
+Led by Hall of Fame basketball Head Coach Geno Auriemma and Kevin Ollie, the Men's & Women's basketball programs have established themselves as national powerhouses.

 The XL Center is also home to the AHL’s Hartford Wolf Pack, the primary developmental affiliate of the New York Rangers.
 The team is coached by AHL Legend Ken Gernander.
 Coach Gernander won a Calder Cup as a player in Hartford during the 1999-2000 season.

 The XL Center entertains millions of visitors annually with a variety of concerts, family shows, ice-skating spectaculars, consumer events and trade shows throughout the season.
-The venue has played host to an extraordinary roster of world-renowned artists, including Taylor Swift, Justin Beiber, Bruce Springsteen, Billy Joel, Miley Cyrus, Black Eyed Peas, Britney Spears, Drake, and many others.
+The venue has played host to an extraordinary roster of world-renowned artists, including Taylor Swift, Justin Timberlake, Bruce Springsteen, Billy Joel, Pearl Jam, Black Eyed Peas, Britney Spears, Drake, and many others.